Point system (driving): Description

-In some jurisdictions, points can also be added if the driver is found to be significantly at fault in a traffic accident.
-Points can be removed from a driver's score by the simple passage of time, by a period of time with no violations or accidents, or by the driver's completion of additional drivers' training or traffic safety training.
+In certain systems, points may also be applied if a driver is deemed substantially at fault in a traffic collision.
+Demerit points can typically be removed through the passage of time without further offences, or through the successful completion of approved driver-training or traffic-safety courses.

-Major traffic offenses, such as hit and run or drunk driving may or may not be handled within the point system.
-Such offenses often carry a mandatory suspension of driving privileges, and may incur penalties such as imprisonment.
+Major traffic offenses, such as hit-and-run or drunk driving, are often handled outside the point system.
+Such offenses often carry a mandatory suspension of driving privileges and may incur penalties such as imprisonment.